 In practice, many banners currently contain a clearly visible "Accept all" button, but no equivalent offer to decline.
 This tends to steer users towards consent, which is known as "nudging".

 The Administrative Court clarifies: A consent banner must not be specifically aimed at obtaining consent.
-It must also not prevent users from rejecting the Cookies hold.
+It must also not prevent users from rejecting cookies.

 This requirement is in line with the principles of the supervisory authorities.
-As early as 2021, the Data protection conference clear that a banner with only the options "Accept all" and "Settings" is not legally compliant.
+As early as 2021, the Data Protection Conference clarified that a banner with only the options "Accept all" and "Settings" is not legally compliant.
 The Higher Regional Court of Cologne also ruled in 2024 that the "Reject" option must be just as easily accessible as "Accept".

-The VG Hanover also confirmed the legal opinion of the LfD Lower Saxony that the use of Google Tag Manager of a Consent pursuant to Art.
-25 para.
+The VG Hannover also confirmed the legal opinion of the LfD Lower Saxony that the use of the Google Tag Manager requires consent in accordance with Art.
+25 Para.
 1 TDDSG and Art.
-6 para.
-1 lit. a GDPR need.
+6 Para.
+1 lit. a GDPR.

 The Google Tag Manager is used to integrate tracking codes and scripts, particularly from advertising service providers, into the website.